 - Top three teams in each division (novice, advanced) will receive medals.

-- All participants are eligible for prizes that will be raffled at the end of the awards ceremony.
-The list of prizes will be published soon.
+- All participants are eligible for prizes in the drawing at the end of the awards ceremony.